mariamraafat77/Global-Import-Gate-Digital-Marketing-Graduation-Project/README.md

 ## 👥 Group Members
 - Mariam Raafat
-- Somaya Ahmed

 ## 🎓 Instructor
 Dr. Ahmed Gamal

 # 🧾 Project Overview
-VII Farms is a leading food processing company specializing in high-quality frozen products.
+Global import gate  is a leading food processing company specializing in high-quality frozen products.
 It focuses on supplying restaurants, hotels, and cafes across the local market with premium and consistent frozen foods.
 With a modern production facility and strict quality standards, VII Farms ensures reliability and freshness in every batch.
 The company is committed to supporting the HoReCa sector with a wide range of frozen products and excellent customer service.
 VII Farms aims to be the preferred local partner for frozen food solutions.

 # 🎯 Project Objectives
 - Increase sales by 3–5 folds within 1 year